 C:chart1.ppt

-The Cuiaba Power Plant is owned by EPE.
-Its two primary commercial contracts are a power purchase agreement with Furnas (“Power Purchase Agreement”) and a gas supply agreement with TBS (“Gas Supply Agreement”).
+The Cuiabá I Power Plant is owned by EPE.
+Its two primary commercial contracts are a power purchase agreement with Furnas (“Cuiabá I PPA”) and a gas supply agreement with TBS (“Gas Supply Agreement”).

 TBS is a supplier and owner of transportation capacity on various pipelines.
-Its supply obligations under the Gas Supply Agreement are supported by a gas supply agreement with SCG (“SCG GSA”) and a series of firm transportation agreements with the various SoCal pipeline entities which provide for transportation of gas from Argentina, through Bolivia and Brazil to the Cuiaba Power Plant (individually, the “Transredes FTA”, “GTB FTA”, “GasMat FTA” and “GasBol FTA”, and collectively the “Firm Transportation Agreements”.)
+Its supply obligations under the Gas Supply Agreement are supported by a gas supply agreement with SCG (the “SCG GSA”) and a series of firm transportation agreements with the various SoCal pipeline entities which provide for transportation of gas from the Argentina – Bolivia border, through Bolivia and Brazil to the Cuiabá I Power Plant (individually, the “Transredes FTA”, “GTB FTA”, “GasMat FTA” and “GasBol FTA”, and collectively the “Firm Transportation Agreements”.)

-Finally, SCG is an Argentine [supply and marketing] company responsible for the gas supply to TBS.
-It supports its supply obligations under the SCG GSA with a gas supply agreement with Repsol-YPF (“Repsol GSA”).
-Additionally, it has the option to supply up to 25% of the SCG GSA with gas it sources independent of the Repsol GSA.
+Finally, SCG is a Cayman an Argentine supply and marketing company responsible for the gas supply to TBS.
+It supports its supply obligations under the SCG GSA with a gas supply agreement (the “YPF GSA”) with Repsol-YPF Sociedad Anónima (“Repsol YPF”) and Empresa Petrolifera Andina Sociedad Anónima (“Andina”).
+Additionally, SCG has the option to supply up to 25% of the SCG GSA with gas it sources independent of the YPF GSA.

 Other commercial contracts of the entities (operations and maintenance and construction contracts) are discussed in more detail below.